CPScript/CWHU-theory/docs/paper1.md

-Excellent — below are three in-depth documents aligned with your theory:

----

 ## **Document 1: Mathematical Foundations of the Universe Cyclic White Hole Theory**

 **Title**: *Quantum-Gravitational Dynamics of Black Hole-Induced Universe Genesis*